Chunky Creek train accident: Accident

-Classification

-This bridge disaster is classified in several categories: a signal passed at danger, a bridge failure, and a derailment.

-Factors

-Some factors that may explain why the train crashed includes: misjudgment, fatigue, and miscommunication.

 Aftermath

 For a number of days after the wreck, bodies and cargo were being recovered from the creek.
 Many of the bodies were interred along the railroad right-of-way and/or on Absalom F. Temple's farm.
 Isaiah P. Beauchamp's body was recovered and sent to his residence at Forest, Mississippi.

 Cash was found in the possession of one passenger who died in the crash.
 William P. Grayson apparently was a lawyer and was elected a cashier for the Bank of New Orleans in the 1850s.
 During the War, Grayson was a Confederate purchasing agent who was responsible for procuring cotton.
-It was reported that he had up to $80,000 dollars.
+It was reported that he had up to $80,000.

-Investigation

 Lieutenant Frank J. Ames, a New Orleans native, was a secret detective and was assigned to investigate.
 Ames was a New Orleans police officer and had policing experience since 1859.
 He created reports.
 One particular report was read by Brigadier General John Adams regarding commissary and the names of recovered bodies.